BonsaiAI/bonsaiai.github.io/source/includes/examples/_find-the-center.html.md

 end
 ```

-This concept is named `find_the_center`, and it takes input from the simulator about the state of the game (`GameState` schema).
-It outputs to the `PlayerMove` schema.
+This concept is named `find_the_center`. `find_the_center` expects input about the state of the game (defined by the `GameState` schema) and replies with output defined by the `PlayerMove` schema.
 This is the AI's next move in the simulation.

 ###### Simulator